COVID-19: PM should de-centralise the system says Rahul Gandhi

 On the Arogya Setu app, Rahul said it should be made an open source.
 There should be transparency in the application, he also said.

 He further said that to fight this problem, we need to have a de-centralised Centre.
-Chief Ministers of Congress led states have been complaining that they are not getting money from the Centre, he also said.
+Chief Ministers of Congress-led states have been complaining that they are not getting money from the Centre, he also said.
 We can give them inputs, but we cannot force our suggestions on them.

 The Prime Minister has to de-centralise the system.
 The power cannot lie with the PMO alone.
 If we have to exit the lockdown, it is necessary to eradicate fear from the minds of the people.